Sara-Sundin/SizeMeApp/README.md

 - [Code](#code)

 ## Images
-All images are created by myself in Adobe Illustrator.
+The images used on this site are mainly generated using AI.
+The images for the blog posts and the male background template are generated through ChatGPT.
+The robot avatar outlines are created in Illustrator from a dighital.com icon pack.
+The logo images are created by myself using Illustrator.

 ## Code